qq150078158-lab/synapar-0.1.0-mini-alpha-frontend/synapar_api_inference.md

 Returns a JSON object containing the model's inference results and simulated trading data based on simplified rules.

+The model's output comprises three key elements: direction, quantity, and leverage.

+* Direction: Includes three distinct instructions — Long, Short, and Hold — along with their respective confidence scores.
+* Quantity: A floating-point value within the [-1, 1] range.
+A positive value signifies the proportion of available capital to be used for opening or increasing a position.
+A negative value signifies the proportion of current holdings to be liquidated or reduced.
+* Leverage: A floating-point value within the [0, 1] range, indicating the proportion of the permissible leverage (e.g., within a 1x to 20x range) to apply to the trade.
+This value is not applicable when closing or reducing a position.

 *(Note: To ensure sufficient historical context, no trades are made in the first 128 steps of each sequence.)*

 {